Grace Mirabella: Career

 Mirabella began her career by working in a family friend's sportswear shop.
 After college, she held several junior positions in retail, including at Macy's as an executive trainee and Saks Fifth Avenue as an assistant to the sales promotion manager.

-In 1952, Mirabella was hired as an assistant at Vogue.
+In 1951, Mirabella was hired to serve as an assistant for the merchandising department at Vogue before moving into the editorial staff three years later.
 During most of the 1960s, she was the magazine's associate editor-in-chief under Diana Vreeland.
 In 1971, she was appointed editor-in-chief and brought in a more casual feel that contrasted with the way the magazine had been defined in its earlier years.
 Under Mirabella, more articles were aimed towards "The Modern Woman".
 Her obituary in The Guardian describes her as a "no-nonsense champion of practical fashion".
 According to her successor as editor-in-chief, Anna Wintour, "She eschewed fantasy and escapism in favor of a style that was chicly minimalist and which spoke clearly and directly to the newly liberated ways we wanted to live."

 Due to the economic recession in the United States in the 1970s, Mirabella used more editorials that addressed affordable yet stylish clothing for women.
 She was noted for bringing in and showcasing designs from Halston, Saint Laurent, Geoffrey Beene, and Ralph Lauren.
 Fashion photographer Helmut Newton published several notable editorials in the magazine from 1971 to the end of Mirabella's leadership.
 Richard Avedon photographed most of the covers and other photographers, such as Patrick Demarchelier, Arthur Elgort, Albert Watson, Denis Piel, and Chris von Wangenheim published several examples of their early work in her editions.
 During her tenure as editor-in-chief at Vogue, advertising revenue increased to $79.5 million, compared with $39 million for Elle, and the magazine's circulation grew from 400,000 to 1.2 million.